ldequadra/checkout/README.md

  Click on 'checkout.zip' file above and download the folder.

- After download the folder, extract and execute the 'checkout.exe' file.
+ After download the folder, extract and execute the 'Checkout para Restaurante' file.

 ![](https://user-images.githubusercontent.com/56608210/91247431-a7507f00-e728-11ea-814e-4e46d8bd8391.png)